huiyuxie/huiyuxie.github.io/README.md

-# Website of Google Summer of Code Project
+# huiyuxie.github.io

-This repository contains the source code of the [Google Summer of Code Project](https://huiyuxie.github.io/) website.
+This repository contains the source code of the (https://huiyuxie.github.io/).